CTF-Citadel/ctf-citadel.github.io/src/content/docs/doc/infra.md

 Two possible fixes/solutions to this:
 - Mount to network share (might cause a lot of io-wait)
 - A API will return the location of volume with a central dashboard

+# Scaling the infrastructure backend

+## The issue
+In the current version (as of 18.1.2024), the challenge deployment lacks any horizontal scalability.
+This is because of the way docker is intended to be used.

+## The solution
+To get around the restrictions of a single node docker deployment, we have three options:
+1. Have the middleware connect to multiple docker-sockets on multiple machines
+2. Rewriting the entire middleware for Kubernetes
+3. Using Docker Swarm to distribute the workload

+Nr.
+1 be an unrealistic amount of work and anything but best practice.
+Nr.
+2 is certainly intriguing, but k8s for a project of this size (Single day event) could be conisdered overkill That leaves us with Nr.
+3, moving to Docker Swarm.
+This will allow for easier scaling and more flexibility, without the hassle of rebuilding the entire thing for Kubernetes.

 ___